 1.6 Correspondence activities

-Correspondence activities may be authorized to be conducted via e-mail between meetings.
+A correspondence activity on a particular topic may be authorized to be conducted via e-mail between meetings.
 Each correspondence activity should have specified terms of reference.
 A convener is appointed to moderate the e-mail discussion and prepare a report to a subsequent meeting.
-A correspondence activity should normally conclude no later than the contribution deadline of the meeting to which it is expected to report.
+A correspondence activity should normally conclude no later than the contribution deadline of the meeting to which it is expected to report (see also clause 2.3.3.5).

-1.7 Preparation of reports of study groups, working parties or joint working parties, Recommendations and new Questions
+1.7 Preparation of reports of study groups, working parties or joint working parties, and Recommendations

 1.7.1 A report on the work done during a meeting of a study group, working party or joint working party shall be prepared by TSB.
 Reports of meetings not attended by TSB should be prepared under the responsibility of the chairman of the meeting.
 This report should set out the results of the meeting and the agreements reached in a condensed form and should identify the points left to the next meeting for further study.
 The number of annexes to the report should be kept to a strict minimum by means of cross-references to contributions, reports, etc., and references to material in the documentation of a study group or working party.
 It would be desirable to have a concise summary of contributions (or equivalent) considered by the meeting.